 - When producing a list buoy, a certain number of fingers are held stretched out on the non-dominant hand, each one referring to an entity or idea, that are all somehow related, often sequentially.
 For example, an index finger can be held up to indicate the first of a series of items.
-The list buoy is annotated as LBUOY in each instance. - If the signer points to a list buoy with the dominant hand, the point is annotated as PT:LBUOY.
+The list buoy is annotated as LBUOY in each instance.
+Under Digging: LBUOY is followed by the ID gloss of the relevant number sign e.g. LBUOY-FOUR2.
+This will be changed in conversation data in future releases (post-Digging).
+Note that list buoys can be lexicalised e.g. OTHERS in SignBank. - If the signer points to a list buoy with the dominant hand, the point is annotated as PT:LBUOY.